 How to Use Them

-While sites like PageOnce offer you a quick snapshot of account balances, Mint and Personal Capital give you a far more in depth and useful view.
+While sites like PageOnce offer you a quick snapshot of account balances, Mint and Empower give you a far more in depth and useful view.

 Every day when I log into one of those sites (I use both Mint and Adaptu, but I am a finance nerd), I do two things.
 First, I look at my account balances.
 Second, I look at every transaction from the last few days to make sure I recognize everything.

 It really is that simple.
 It takes about 15-30 seconds per day.
 That is less than five minutes a week.
 Balancing a checkbook the old fashioned way takes a lot of time and effort.
 However, if you track your transactions online and know your balances, you don’t need to waste the headache on balancing a checkbook.

 What About Overdrafts?

 Let’s say you are not good at remembering your account balances.
 Maybe you are not as money minded as your typical finance blogger.
 That’s okay.
 You shouldn’t be spending money out of your checking account anyway.

 I put 100% of all money I spend on my credit card.
 My primary card is a Starwood Amex and my backup is a British Airways Visa.
 They each have a credit limit over $10,000.
 There is no way I would ever, ever, ever go over that limit.
 For those of you without high limit cards, just keep focusing on building your credit for a few years and you will get there.
 Most banks would still give you a limit far beyond what you need.